ktstowell/automod/README.md

     mods({ignore: [], data: {}, path: ''});

-1. Ignore
+1. Ignore:

-   Automod will examine all directories startiing on the same directory as your entry file and try and `require` them.
+   Automod will examine all sibling directories and files to your entry file and try to `require` them.
+Pass in file names/paths relative to your entry file and Automod will bypass them.

-2. Data
+2. Data:

-   This is to pass other `required` modules to your modules.
+   This is to pass shared data to your modules.
 Consider:

        var mods = require('automod');
        var mongo = require('mongodb');